-10. Michelsberg Abbey
+10. Michaelsberg Abbey

 It was rebuilt in a medieval style, but then was burned down in 1610.
 Undeterred, the town rebuilt the abbey once more, this time in a Neo-Gothic style.

 Right now, the abbey is closed for renovation until 2025 and covered in scaffolding.
 But you can visit the manicured garden terraces, which are open to the public and offer sweeping views over Bamberg.

 Perched on the tallest hill in Bamberg, Altenburg Castle is about a 20-30 minute, fairly steep walk from the town center.
 If you need to work off that stuffed onion and smoke beer.

 You can also drive up and park outside the gate.
-Or you can stop for 15 minutes on the one hour bus tour that leaves from Bamberg Cathedral.
+Or, you can stop for 15 minutes on the one hour bus tour that leaves from Bamberg Cathedral.

 12. Church of Our lady

 Bamberg is teeming with churches.
 But, aside from the cathedral, there’s just one you must visit, the Church of Our Lady, called Obese Pfarre.
-It features a huge painting by Jacobo Tintoretto, the Italian Renaissance genius.
-And a fancy high nave and altar from the 17th century.
+It’s a splendid example of medieval architecture and is considered one of the city’s most notable landmarks.

-Tips for Getting To Bamberg
+Tips For Getting To Bamberg